alihassan18/libonomy-documentation/docs/Guide/Validators/run-a-validator.md

 ## Edit Validator Description

 Node operators can also edit the information of their validator.
 This information can help public to chose their validator on the network and stake their coins to them.
-When editing the information regarding the validator, input on each flag should be properly provided.
+When editing the information regarding the validator, input on each flag should be properly provided:

 ```bash
 cuspcli tx staking edit-validator